Last updated: June 19, 2026

 If you are in danger now

 If you or your children are in immediate danger, call 911.
-If it is not safe to call, try to leave the line open or get help from a safe phone when you can.
+If it is not safe to call, try to get help from a safe phone, trusted neighbor, school, clinic, store worker, or another adult nearby.

-Safety note: If someone monitors your phone, browser, email, location, or bank account, use a safer device if you can.
-Do not confront the abusive person because of anything in this guide.
-An advocate can help you make a safer plan for your own situation.
+If someone may monitor your phone, browser, email, location, car, bank account, or cloud account, use a safer device when you can.
+Do not confront the person hurting you because of anything in this article.
+An advocate can help you think through safer steps for your own situation.
+NNEDV’s tech safety plan can help you prepare questions for an advocate.

 Bottom line

-In West Virginia, the main domestic violence help paths are: a local domestic violence program, the National Domestic Violence Hotline, magistrate court for an emergency protective order, Legal Aid of West Virginia, the Address Confidentiality Program, HUD housing protections if you use covered housing, and public benefits through WV PATH or local offices.
+In West Virginia, the main help paths are a local domestic violence program, the National Domestic Violence Hotline, magistrate court for an emergency protective order, Legal Aid of West Virginia, the Address Confidentiality Program, HUD housing protections for covered housing, and public benefits through WV PATH or a local DoHS office.

 This article is general information only.
-It is not legal advice, safety-plan advice, medical advice, or a promise that a program will approve you.
+It is not legal advice, safety-plan advice, medical advice, or a promise that any program will approve you.
 Rules and funding can change, and your safest next step may depend on facts this article cannot know.
+When possible, talk with a trained advocate before leaving, filing papers, changing passwords, asking for support, or taking a step that could alert the abusive person.

 Where to start in West Virginia

 Start with the safest door, not the longest list.
 If you need shelter or safety planning, call an advocate before you fill out public forms.
 If you need food, health coverage, or cash help, WV PATH may be the right first step.
-If you have a court date, start with legal help.
+If you have a court date or a legal paper, start with legal help.

-Call the National Hotline or a local program through WVCADV.
-Tell them if you have children, a disability, pets, a vehicle problem, or no safe phone.
+Call the National Hotline or a local WVCADV program.
+Tell them if you have children, a disability, pets, a car problem, medicines, or no safe phone.

 West Virginia magistrate courts handle emergency protective order petitions.
-Ask a local advocate or Legal Aid WV for help before a hearing when possible.
+Ask an advocate or Legal Aid WV what to expect before a hearing.

-Use WV PATH to apply for SNAP, Medicaid, WVCHIP, WV WORKS, LIEAP when open, and some other benefits.
+Use WV PATH to apply for SNAP, Medicaid, WVCHIP, LIEAP when open, and other benefits.
+Ask about safe contact if someone may see your mail or phone.

 I need local referrals

-Use WV 211 for local food, shelter, utility, transportation, and counseling referrals.
-It is open 24 hours a day.
+Use WV 211 for food, shelter, utilities, transportation, counseling, and other local help.
+The state says WV 211 is available 24 hours a day, 7 days a week.

 Quick help table